scale-it/algo-builder/docs/guide/runtime-advanced.md

 - Account to any account.
 - Smart Signature account to any account.
 - Application to any account.
 We use inner transaction to rekey application.

 Example:

-We can rekey John account to Bob follow suing the following transaction parms.
+We can rekey John account to Bob follow suing the following transaction params.
 ```js
     type: TransactionType.TransferAlgo,
     sign: SignType.SecretKey,